 Playing on Hardware Not Intended for the Game

-Using emulation to play games on hardware that they weren’t designed for can sometimes lead to unforeseen consequences and limitations.
+Using emulation to play games on hardware that they weren’t designed for can sometimes lead to unforeseen limitations.
 This can range from minor annoyances, like having to remap controls, to more significant issues that impact gameplay.

 For example, playing a light gun game like “Duck Hunt” on a modern flat-screen TV is virtually impossible due to the way these games were designed to work with CRT televisions.
-In some cases, playing a game on unintended hardware can even cause damage to the device, such as running an overclocked emulator on a smartphone, causing it to overheat.

 Legal Aspects of Downloading and Dumping ROMs